 The Company's equity shares continue to be listed at BSE and NSE.
-Required listing fees is paid to both the Stock Exchanges in full.
+However, due to disruption of Company's Operation and resulting Cash flows from the onset of COVID-19 pandemic until majority of the financial year under review, certain listing fees are pending to be paid to the Stock Exchanges.